tp-link-extender/MercuryCore/README.md

 ## Route structure

 Actual pages for the site are stored in /src/routes.
-The structure for them might look crazy at first, but it makes it very simple to differentiate between clientside and serverside code.
+The structure for them might look crazy at first, but it makes it very simple to differentiate between clientside and serverside code, and layout groups help to heavily reduce boilerplate and code duplication.

 See the [SvelteKit Routing docs](https://kit.svelte.dev/docs/routing) for more information.